fatIvan/sp21-cse110-lab3/.github/ISSUE_TEMPLATE/add-a-custom-issue-template.md

 ---
 name: Add a custom issue template
-about: Add Zhiyuan's first custom template.
+about: Zhiyuan's custom issue template
 title: "[CUSTOM]"
 labels: uncertainty
 assignees: fatIvan

 ---

-This is the first custom template Zhiyuan created.
+What do you want to tell?